FAQ: 13+ Admissions

 Will you still expect UK prep school candidates to sit CE?

-UK prep school candidates will either sit our Academic Scholarship examination in the May of Year 8 or Common Entrance in the June of Year 8.
+UK prep school candidates will either sit our Academic Scholarship examination in the May of Year 8 or if followed, Common Entrance in the June of Year 8.
 Common Entrance results will be used for setting purposes only; candidates should aim for an average of 70% in the core subjects.

 What is the ratio of boys to girls?